 In addition to the SSCs needed to directly perform the desired functions, the equipment needs to include diagnostic indications relevant to the desired operator manual actions.
-These indications are needed to (1) enable the operators to determine which manual actions are appropriate for the fire scenario, (2) direct the personnel performing the manual actions, and (3) provide feedback to the operators to verify that the manual actions have had their expected results and will remain in that state.
+These indications, to the extent required by the nature of the operator manual action, may be needed to (1) enable the operators to determine which manual actions are appropriate for the fire scenario, (2) direct the personnel performing the manual actions, and (3) provide feedback to the operators, if not already directly observable, to verify that the manual actions have had their expected results and the manipulated equipment will remain in the desired state.
 These indications include those necessary to detect and diagnose the location of the fire.
 As necessary equipment, indications should also meet the functionality and accessibility criterion discussed above.